coldshower/blog/_posts/life/2018-04-29-machine_learning_hugo_boss.md

 Being a good friend, he would sometimes encourage me to try to up my style, to which I would just dismiss with a "not really something I care a lot about."

 Rationally speaking, there is no reason not to, but if you've been in a similar position, maybe you can understand.
-Change is uncomfortable, and I felt that if I were to dress very differently, my identity as a whole would be changed, which I was not so sure I wanted.
+Change is not always comfortable, and I felt that if I were to dress very differently, my identity as a whole would be changed, which I was not so sure I wanted.

 However, that day, as we were passing by a Hugo Boss, the topic comes up again, and he says, "You know what, let's try this one."
 Slight hesitation, but to be honest, I was intrigued.
 I had never been inside a Hugo Boss before, and really what was the worst that could happen.